codacy/codacy-api-scala/CONTRIBUTING.md

 # Contributing

-One of the great things about open source projects is that anyone can contribute code. bitbucket-scala-client is a small project and we want to encourage everyone to submit their patches freely.
+One of the great things about open source projects is that anyone can contribute code. codacy-api-scala is a small project and we want to encourage everyone to submit their patches freely.
 To help you in that process, there are several things that you should keep in mind.

 ## Use Pull Requests